sophearychiv/litter-patrol/README.md

 Once you have an idea of what data is needed, update the `render` function in `App` to provide the necessary information as a prop to `GameItem`.
 After that, update the `render` function in `GameItem` to check the additional data and use the correct icon.

-### Wave 2 - Scoring Points
+### Wave 2 - Spotting Items
-For this wave you will begin to implement the game's logic and make it playable!
-The actual game logic that you must implement is as follows:
+For this wave you will begin to implement the game logic by allowing the player to spot items as they scroll by.
+Players can "spot" an item by clicking on it, and the game gives immediate feedback on whether the item was litter.

+* When a player clicks on a game item that has not yet been clicked upon, the item displays either:
+    * a green check, if the item has type 'litter'
+    * a red X, otherwise
+* When a player clicks on a game item that has already been clicked upon, nothing changes with the item's display

+Each `GameItem` component should track whether it has been spotted using an event handler.
+You will need to update the `render` function as well to use the appropriate CSS classes to indicate whether the spotted item was litter or not.

+### Wave 3 - Scoring Points
+For this wave you will finalize the game logic by keeping score.
+The game's scoring logic is based entirely on what type of item was clicked upon:

-* When a player clicks on a game item that has the type 'litter', their score should increase by 1 point.
+* When a player clicks on a game item that has the type 'litter', their score should increase by 1 point
-* When a player clicks on a game item that has any other type, their score does NOT increase.
+* When a player clicks on a game item that has any other type, their score does NOT increase

 In order to implement the above logic you will need to modify both the `GameItem` and `App` components.

 The `App` component should have the code that actually updates the score, because it is the component where that value is stored in `state`.
 However, the `GameItem` component is the only one that can actually handle the click event for that specific item, so you will need to write code to connect the two components.

-### Wave 3 - Item State
-For this wave you will finalize the game logic by preventing players from earning more than one point per litter item.
-Our recommended way of implementing this game mechanic is to have each `GameItem` keep track of whether it has already been "spotted" (clicked upon).

-* When a player clicks on a game item that has not yet been clicked upon, their score increases according to the rules in Wave 2.
-* When a player clicks on a game item that has already been clicked upon, nothing happens.

-#### Optional
-Present some kind of visual indication to the player when they've already clicked upon a game item.
-There are CSS classes already provided for this, although they're what might be kindly referred to as "programmer art" so you may want to improve the visual design as well.

 ## Attribution
 The original version of this assignment was based off a "whack-a-mole" game from [Code Platoon](https://codeplatoon.org/).
 Versions since C10 are no longer based upon that scaffold.